 The money has also helped secure deals that county lawmakers say may not have happened otherwise.
 When the Barcroft Apartments were put up for sale last fall, many feared the massive complex would be snapped up by a for-profit developer that would end up creating luxury units and pushing out the current tenants, mostly working-class immigrants from Africa, Asia and Latin America.

-Instead, it was acquired by Jair Lynch Realty Partners, which used loans from Amazon and Arlington County and will maintain affordable rents for those making 60 percent or less of the area median income.
+Instead, it was acquired by Jair Lynch Real Estate Partners, which used loans from Amazon and Arlington County and will maintain affordable rents for those making 60 percent or less of the area median income.

 “It took the financial muscle of Amazon to make it happen,” said Arlington County Board member Takis P. Karantonis (D), an urban planner and economist.